 - Explore the various settings and careers one has with a psychology background

-There are many work place settings, industries, and career areas you can apply your major based on your professional interests.
-Below is a sample list of industry clusters that other Psychology majors have transitioned into professionally.
+There are many work place settings, industries, and career areas where you can apply your major based on your professional interests.
+Below is a sample list of industry clusters that other psychology majors have transitioned into professionally.
 What type of setting or career focus appeals to you?

 - Business and Entrepreneurship